danoneata/maximal-empty-rectangles/README.md

 The main advantage of this implementation is that it scales quadratically in the number of defects, hence it is much more efficient than a naive approach.
 The naive approach has a complexity of O(n⁵), as it generates all possible rectangles (constructed from edges corresponding to any four defects) and picks only those that are maximal and empty.
-This method is implemented by the `get_maximal_empty_rectangles_naive` function and we use it for testing (to ensure that the both approach yield the same set of MERs).
+This latter method is implemented by the `get_maximal_empty_rectangles_naive` function and we use it primarily for testing (to ensure that the both approach yield the same set of MERs).

 As an overview,
 the sweep line search starts from a given horizontal line corresponding to the bottom of a defect (and representing the top of a possible MER)